bmeares/Meerschaum/CONTRIBUTING.md

 # Contributing

-Meerschaum is free and open source software, built to make data engineering more accessible.
+Meerschaum is free and open source software, built to make the lives of data scientists easier.
+It's my goal to direct the project towards the needs of my users, so the best way you can help steer the development of Meerschaum is to make your voice heard!
+If you have a need, chances are that someone else down the road will benefit from your present input.

-You can help steer the development of Meerschaum in several ways:
+Here are a couple ways you can help out! 💪

 1. **Report bugs on the [issues tracker](https://github.com/bmeares/Meerschaum/issues).**